Waleed-Chaudhry/React-Bootcamp/04-Redux.md

 ```

 #### reducer.js
-* Reducer receives actions, and updates the state
+* Reducer receives actions, cases over each of them and updates the state
+* Think of it as the function implementation of the action
 * Create reducer inside src/store dir
 ```JSX
 import * as actionTypes from './actions';